1. Open your Tesla app and click on “Settings”

 No. A home battery functions without solar panels by charging from the energy grid.
 Without solar panels, a home battery can power your home for up to 24 hours, but it can be sized to provide more or less power, depending on your usage.
 A home battery can also save you money every day by charging when electricity is cheapest, and discharging when it’s most expensive.
 Finally, home batteries can make you money, even without solar panels, by providing valuable energy grid services to the energy company.

 Theoretically, a home battery can power your home until the end of time, when paired with solar panels.
 Solar panels power your home during the day and recharge the battery, and the battery powers your home at night.
 Without solar panels, the duration of power will vary depending on the size of your battery and how much energy you use.
 In general, we advise homeowners to size their system to provide at least 12 hours of backup power.

 Traditional generators are cheaper upfront, but with ongoing maintenance and fuel costs, a home battery is usually more cost effective over the long run.
 For example, traditional fossil fuel generators require constant supply of natural gas, diesel, or propane, and yearly maintenance to keep all the moving parts working.
 Service agreements for standby generators can exceed $1000 per year.
 A home battery requires no fuel or planned maintenance.
-Moreover, all home batteries purchased through Swell come with a 10 year warranty, and, when they are part of the Swell ESA (Energy Services Agreement), the entire system, including batteries, are warrantied for the full 25-year duration of the ESA.
-This is far longer than the length of warranties for traditional generators.
+Moreover, all home batteries purchased through Swell come with a 10 year warranty, which is far longer than the length of warranties for traditional generators.